We have several service options available, depending on where you live.

 We currently do not offer a broadband service for RVs, boats, service vehicles, etc. Viasat Internet service requires a stationary, fixed installation at your home.

-The reason older versions of satellite Internet service were slow had more to do with the technology available at the time than latency.
+The reason older versions of satellite internet service were slow had more to do with the technology available at the time than latency.
 Viasat incorporates groundbreaking web acceleration technology, which dramatically speeds up page-load times, minimizing the effect of latency.
 So in addition to the much higher speeds enabled by our high capacity satellite, you will experience a much faster, more responsive web browsing experience.

 Although our latency is greater than on cable and DSL networks, it’s not enough to make a big difference in most uses of the internet.
 (Exceptions can be certain games and VPN services — see below.)

 Virtual Private Networks (VPNs) — often used to connect at-home workers to corporate networks — may be very slow with Viasat Internet.
 Some VPNs may not work at all.
 Other “SSL”-based VPNs may work just fine.
-A great way to find out is to take your VPN-equipped laptop to a local dealer and test it out.
+A great way to find out is to take your VPN-equipped laptop to a local retailer and test it out.
 Find local dealers here.

 The performance of some games is very poor, while some may not work at all.
 Others may be OK.